workarea-commerce/workarea-afterpay/README.md

 3. User clicks place order button - an api call is made to get a token.
 4. If token creation is successful the token is injected into the DOM and the user is redirected to the Afterpay site.
 5. User enters payment details and submits payment.
-6. User is taken back to Workarea and payment is captured.
+6. User is taken back to Workarea and payment is authorized or captured.
 7. Order confirmation page is displayed.

-A diagram of the flow can be found here: https://docs.afterpay.com/us-online-api-v1.html#direct-payment-flow
+Afterpay API documentation can be found here: https://docs.afterpay.com/online-api-v2-b857508478e7.html

 Implementation Notes
 --------------------------------------------------------------------------------